 -

-Stadium Shuttles: Both cities offer free shuttles from major transit hubs (SkyTrain/Subway stations, airports) to the stadiums on match days.
-Check FIFA’s Stadium Pages for pickup locations.
+Stadium Shuttles: Both cities offer free final-mile shuttles from major transit hubs (SkyTrain/Subway stations, airports) to the stadiums on match days for fans holding valid match tickets.
+Local transit fares to reach shuttle pickup points are separate and not complimentary.
+Check FIFA's Stadium Pages for pickup locations.

 -